Jaredslocker21/organic_cat/README.md

 and gave me inspiration.

 It is a Full Stack, multi-application, E-Commerce site with the ability to take Stripe Payments.
-This site also delivers a powerful administration for the site owner or administration.
+This site also delivers a powerful administration for the site owner or business administration.
 I hope you enjoy.